postybaloney/ntab_edu_textbook1/Ch3/ch3_landing.md

 # What is the philosophical brain?

-In this chapter, we will look at various theories about what the brain represents philosophically and spiritually.
+Our brain is more than just a collection of physical aspects.
+Many people over time has come up with philosophical interpretations of the mind and brain.
+In this chapter, we will look at how we think of the mind separate from the brain, perception, attetion, and how we learn.